Assistant Professor of Modern and Contemporary Latin American Art and Undergraduate Advisor

 Mariola Alvarez is a historian of Latin American art of the 20th and 21st centuries, with a specialization in the history of abstraction in Brazil.

-Contributing to a larger interest in interdisciplinarity and the relationship of art to nation-building, her current research project examines Neoconcretism, a Brazilian group composed of artists and poets from the 1950s and 1960s.
+Contributing to a larger interest in interdisciplinarity and the relationship of art to postwar modernity, her book, The Affinity of Neoconcretism: Interdisciplinary Collaborations in Brazilian Modernism, 1954-1964 (University of California Press 2023) examines Neoconcretism, a Brazilian group composed of artists and poets from the 1950s and 1960s.
+Her second research project will examine the art of the Japanese diaspora in Brazil.

 PhD, Art History, the University of California, San Diego, 2012